Behgjet Pacolli: Presidency

-On 22 February 2011, Behgjet Pacolli was elected the 3rd president of the Republic of Kosovo.
+On 22 February 2011, Pacolli was elected the 2nd president of the Republic of Kosovo.

-During the first days in his new role, he visited Mitrovica and crossed into Serb-majority North Kosovo to reaffirm Kosovo's authority and sovereignty on the area.
-Pacolli went on two out-of-the-country visits as the president of Kosovo, visiting Albania and Macedonia.
+In the early days in his new role, he made an official visit to the divided city of Mitrovica, while also crossing into Serb-majority North Kosovo to reaffirm Kosovo's authority and sovereignty in the area.
+Furthermore, Pacolli went on two out-of-the-country visits as the president of Kosovo, visiting the neighboring countries of Albania and Macedonia.

-He left the role (though without formally resigning) on 4 April 2011, after the Constitutional Court of Kosovo had ruled that his election procedure had been irregular.
-Nicolas Mansfield, Director of Rule of Law programs for the East-West Management Institute (EWMI) explains that the Constitutional Court held Pacolli's election unconstitutional for two reasons.
-According to the Constitutional Court, a formal election requires two candidates who run for presidency, and that at least 80 deputies (two-thirds of 120 members) vote in favour of a candidate.
-Several dissenting members of the Court disagreed with the decision because it would allow a small minority of 41 deputies to prevent constitutional elections, which is inconsistent with the draughters of Kosovo's constitution.
-Ultimately, Pacolli's case helped improve Kosovo's score for Judicial Framework and Independence in the 2012 Nations in Transit report.
+On 4 April 2011, he announced that he had stepped down from the role of the President of Kosovo (though without formally resigning), after the Constitutional Court of Kosovo had ruled that his election procedure had been irregular.
+Nicolas Mansfield, Director of Rule of Law programs for the East-West Management Institute (EWMI), explained that the Constitutional Court eventually declared Pacolli's election unconstitutional for two reasons.
+According to the Constitutional Court, the election of the country's president is considered formally valid and procedurally legitimate if at least two candidates run for the presidency, with at least 80 deputies (two-thirds of 120 members) voting in favour of a candidate.
+Several dissenting members of the Court issued dissenting opinions, disagreeing with the decision because it would allow a small minority of 41 deputies to prevent constitutional elections, which is inconsistent with the drafters of Kosovo's constitution.
+Ultimately, Pacolli's case assisted in improving Kosovo's score for Judicial Framework and Independence in the 2012 Nations in Transit report.